spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 1. Run the application with the configurations required to process the usage information in the database.

-   To configure the execution of the `billrun` application, use the following arguments:
+   To configure the `billrun` application, use the following arguments:

    - `spring.datasource.url`: Set the URL to your database instance.
 In the following sample, we connect to a MySQL `task` database on our local machine at port 3306.
    - `spring.datasource.username`: The user name to be used for the MySQL database.
 In the following sample, it is `root`.